OWASP/www-staff/operating-plan/2022/projects.md

 - Will research the possibility of a project competition for fundraising

 **MARKETING**
-- Once quarterly project-specific targeting (ZAP, SAMM, DefectDojo, etc)
+- Once quarterly project-specific targeting
 - Once quarterly project general targeting (OWASP Open Source security projects - come contribute or create new)
 - Marketing project summits